gacetta/notes/JS - async.md

 There are several steps to creating a success request using XML Http Request:

 1. **Create New XML Http Request**
-    `XMLHttpRequest()` can be used to request data from a web server.
+    `XMLHttpRequest()` used to request data from a web server.
 This constructor must be used with the `new` keyword:

         const request = new XMLHttpRequest();